100 Questions to Ask When Choosing Your College or Major

 Preparing for College Applications

 Applying for college calls for a thorough effort.
 For the most part, this undertaking usually feels like an exam.
-College applications are generally intimidating, but if you break it down into smaller tasks, it can help you go through the tough process of applications.
+College applications are generally intimidating, but if you break them down into smaller tasks, they can help you go through the tough process of applications.
 Below are some actionable steps to help you prepare for your college application.

 Start early.

-The reason why you need to forward your college applications at the earliest possible time ensures that the admissions office has received everything.
+The reason why you need to forward your college applications at the earliest possible time is to ensure that the admissions office has received everything.
 This also avoids all the stress that comes with rushing at the last minute.
 Most colleges offer early admission plans.
-However, keep in mind that you are only allowed to apply to one early college admission at a time.
+However, keep in mind that you are only allowed to apply for one early college admission at a time.

 Apply online.